Be Winter Well Campaign 2020/21

 Catch it.
 Bin it.
 Kill it.

-Flu is very infectious and spread by germs from coughs and sneezes, which can live on hands and surfaces for 24 hours.
+Coronavirus and flu are very infectious and are spread by germs from coughs and sneezes, which can live on hands and surfaces for 24 hours.

 - use tissues to trap germs when you cough or sneeze